bitml-lang/bitml-doc/source/american-option.rst

 	 (check-liquid
 	  (strategy "A" (do-auth))))

-For the sake of simplicity, this contract is executed without separating Alice's view from Bob's.
-For an example of how the two participant independently execute the contract, refer to the :ref:`Timed Commitment` example.

 This is the contract compiled in Balzac, completed with the signatures required to execute the contract.